espeak-ng/espeak-ng/README.md

 The eSpeak NG is a compact open source software text-to-speech synthesizer for Linux, Windows, Android and other operating systems.
-It supports [107 languages and accents](docs/languages.md).
+It supports [more than 100 languages and accents](docs/languages.md).
 It is based on the eSpeak engine created by Jonathan Duddington.

 eSpeak NG uses a "formant synthesis" method.
 This allows many languages to be